 HEALTH RISKS FOR YOUR BABY

 In the short term, your baby can grow very large, increasing the chances of a problematic delivery, including obstruction and the need for intervention (with forceps or a vacuum device).
-After they’re born, Nankervis says babies have a greater risk of jaundice, breathing difficulties and struggling to feed.
+After they’re born, babies have a greater risk of jaundice, breathing difficulties and struggling to feed, says endocrinologist Alison Nankervis from Royal Melbourne Hospital.
 They could also have low blood glucose levels.

 Diabetes Australia spokesperson Melinda Morrison explains, “This is because the baby is no longer receiving extra glucose from their mother, but they continue to make more insulin than a baby usually would, causing their blood glucose levels to drop.”
 She says while they won’t be born with diabetes, they do have increased risk of developing it down the track.

 In the longer term, the baby has greater risk of becoming overweight, as well as developing raised blood pressure and heart disease.

 “There’s still a lot to be learned about that,” says Nankervis.
 “We not only have the short-term impact on the baby and also the mother, but there’s a potential to have this terrible cycle of increasing risk of diabetes that relates to their in-utero exposure to abnormal glucose levels.”